HydraMeshnet/developer-portal/sdk/tutorial_create_vault.md

 #### Step 3.
 Persist State

-Now that you created an encrypted vault, you possibly want to save its state for future purposes.
-You can do that easily by saving the JSON-file that represents your vault.
+Now that you created an encrypted vault, you might want to save its state for future purposes.
+You can easily save the JSON file that represents your vault for later use.

 <!-- tabs:start -->